Reconstruction of the tomb before it was restored in 1932.

 The 3D model of the Düwelsteene, which had been created by the 3D scan, was used to "cut out" each individual stone, so that these megalithic stones could now be moved freely.
 The gaps on the stones, which were created by taking them out of the 3D model, were closed by the Poisson Surface Reconstruction algorithm in the CloudCompare software.
 Through the citizen science project "Stone by stone back to the past.
 Citizen science supports the reconstruction of the megalithic grave Düwelsteene" of the LWL and the participation of the inhabitants of Heiden and the surrounding area, the pictures of the grave could be used for the reconstruction of the grave.
 The photographs were positioned in the 3D program Blender, so that the megalithic stones could be digitally "turned back" again.

-further information on the reconstruction and the citizen science project
+further information on the reconstruction and the citizen science projectFrom todays 3D model to the model of 1932

 Position of the stones today and before 1932

-The texture used for the Düwelsteene.
+The texture used

 On the basis of the in 2014 scanned 3D model, an orthophoto was also created, which serves as the basis for the floor plan drawing, which can also be seen in the model of the Düwelsteene today.
 By using the orthophoto, the floor plan is true to scale and distortion-free.